How to Kiss a Girl? Kissing Tips and Advice for Guys

 No, no, no. At first, there must be no tongue, just gentle lip kisses.
 Keep your mouth slightly open and draw one of her lips gently between yours, then let it go, and then do the other one.
 Only after a solid period of lip-action is the tongue invited to the party.

-Okay, so you've been kissing for a little bit and it's going well.
-Maybe it's time to try some tongue.
+If you've been kissing for a little bit and it's going well, it might be time to try some tongue.
 The key thing to remember here is that a little goes a long way.
 I'll say it again a little differently: more tongue does not mean more fun (for her at least).

 Here's how you introduce some tongue: Once you're into the kiss, gently slide the tip of your tongue into her mouth and gently and smoothly across her lips for just a moment and pull it back in.
 This is the only motion that you need to repeat.
-Don't try to stick the whole thing in there and leave it in there, do not flick your tongue wildly for any reason, do not jam it in and out over and over again, and do not lick her face or lips straight up.
+Don't try to stick the whole thing in there and leave it in there, do not flick your tongue wildly for any reason, do not jam it in and out over and over again, and do not straight up lick her face or lips.
 Those are all awful.
 Don't do them.

 Now, if she brings her tongue out first, welcome it by returning the favor with yours.
 Again, gently, and with moderation.